 The formula and the chart both yield an estimated 2200 kcal/day.
 Bob ate a lot more than 2200 kcal every day to end up in the overweight state he is in.
 First result comes to be 3600 kcal because the formula estimates the required calories for maintenance regardless of the body-fat percentage.

-- First result will tell you the maintenance level for your current weight
+- The first result will tell you the maintenance level for your current weight

-- Second result will tell you the maintenance level for your optimal weight
+- The second result will tell you the maintenance level for your optimal weight

 Start with the second result because it is the one that will tell you whether you need to be on a caloric deficit, or you need to increase the amount of calories in order to gain size.